groupdocs-parser/GroupDocs.Parser-Docs/net/_index.md

 url: parser/net
 title: GroupDocs.Parser for .NET
 weight: 1
+version: 23.5
 description: "A convenient text extractor API that permits users to extract raw or formatted text from different document formats.
 Besides, it is not only a text extractor API, the user can extract metadata from the document as well. "
-keywords: parser api, text extractor, extract raw, extract metadata
+keywords: parser api, text extractor, extract raw, extract metadata, PDF text extraction library C#, extract text from PDF C#, C# document parser
 productName: GroupDocs.Parser for .NET
 hideChildren: True
 ---